Sdaas/spring-cloud-stream/README.md

 Note: With this approach, if `enableDlq` is not true, then the framework will use a default `SeekToCurrentErrorHandler` which will make 10 attempts and then drop the message.

+According to the documentation for [enableDlq](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream-binder-kafka/3.0.6.RELEASE/reference/html/spring-cloud-stream-binder-kafka.html#kafka-consumer-properties) the messages sent to the DLQ topic are enhanced with the following headers: x-original-topic, x-exception-message, and x-exception-stacktrace as byte[].

 ## Use `SeektoCurrentErrorHandler`

 This approach does a "stateful" retry and sends the message to DLQ if all attempts fail.
 With this approach there is no upper limit on the